malthejorgensen/CHAOS-API-Documentation/source/authentication.rst

 accessPointGUID
 ---------------
-accessPointGUID is the general authentication method for anonymous access, and in general does not allow editing of the objects in the CHAOS database.
+accessPointGUID is the general authentication method for anonymous end-user access.
+Because of this it is also more limited than other authentication such as :ref:`authentication-login`, e.g. accessPointGUID does not give you access to browse folders or edit objects.

-Each objects has a list of accessPointGUID through which it is accessible.
+Authentication via accessPointGUID happens on a per-object basis: Each object has a list of accessPointGUIDs through which it is accessible.
+If an object is accessible via an accessPointGUID it is said to "published" on the accessPointGUID.
+The object can be published on an accessPointGUID for a certain time period.

-You use accessPointGUID by supplying it as an parameter to the service:
+You can authenticate yourself with accessPointGUID by supplying it as an parameter to the service:

 :chaos_api_link_object_get_apg:`pageSize=5&query=*:*`

 For testing the API you can use the following accessPointGUID: |chaos_test_accesspointguid|